Sopapilla

 Pro Tips

-- Store in paper rather than plastic to prevent steam accumulation
+- Keep in paper towel-lined container to prevent moisture accumulation

-- Reheat briefly in a 300°F oven (5 minutes) to restore crispness if needed
+- Reheat gently in 300°F oven for 5-10 minutes to restore crispness

 Origin & Heritage